StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 All students are highly encouraged to acquire a calculator that supports matrix manipulations (row reduction, multiplication, etc.).
-There are several cheap/free smart device apps that can provide this functionality while studying, but unfortunately only a dedicated calculator that cannot message or connect to the internet may be used during assessments.
+There are several cheap/free smart device apps that can provide this functionality while studying, but unfortunately only a dedicated calculator without communication functionality and without internet connectivity may be used during assessments.

 ## Teams